top of page

 We get to decide what we should or shouldn't do.
 No one else.

-We get to decide if we should or not.
+We get to decide if we should or should not.
 No one else.

-We get to decide if we use the word should or not.
-Only we can choose this.
+We get to decide if we want should on ourselves or not.

-Do you have a Mrs. or Mr. Should?
+Do you have a Mrs. or Mr. Should in your brain?

-Recently I shared about The B*tch in my brain with TidyWild Members in our group call.
+Recently I shared about The B*tch in my brain with clients and asked them to name their own brain bullies (the source of our shoulds).

 I love this, and I 100% get it!